giuseppebattista/bacpypessample/trunk/docs/source/modules/singleton.rst

 .. class:: SingletonLogging

-    This special class binds together the metaclasses from both this singleton module and from the debugging module.
-Python classes cannot inherit from two separate metaclasses at the same time, but this class takes advantage of multiple inheritance of metaclasses.
+    This special class binds together the metaclasses from both this singleton module and from the :class:`debugging.Logging`.
+Python classes cannot inherit from two separate metaclasses at the same time, but this class takes advantage of Pythons ability to have multiple inheritance of metaclasses.